1st private moon flight passenger to invite creative guests

 NASA is planning its own lunar flyby with a crew around 2023.
 The space agency also aims to build a staffed gateway near the moon during the 2020s.
 The outpost would serve as a stepping-off point for the lunar surface, Mars and points beyond.

+Maezawa, a former musician, founded the retail firm Start Today in 1998 and built it into one of Japan's most successful companies.
+In 2012 he started the Tokyo-based Contemporary Art Foundation to support young artists.
+He made headlines in 2016 when he paid more than $57 million at auction for an untitled work by Basquiat.
+A year later he paid more than $110 million auction for another piece by the same artist.

-Musk outlined a somewhat different SpaceX mission last year.
+Musk outlined a somewhat different SpaceX lunar mission last year.
 He said then that two people who know each other approached the company about a weeklong flight to the moon and back.
-He had said that the trip would happen this year.
 Musk did not name the clients last year or say how much they would pay.

 That original mission would have used a Falcon Heavy rocket — the most powerful rocket flying today — and a Dragon crew capsule similar to the one NASA astronauts will use to fly to the International Space Station as early as next year.